CS634 – Homework 1

-- Draw an E-R diagram for emp-dept-works tables of created.sql and
+- Draw an E-R diagram for emp-dept-works tables of createdb.sql and

 explain why the diagram should be drawn that way.

-- Draw an E-R diagram for the sailors-reserves-boats tables of text
+- Draw an E-R diagram for the Yelp database.
+See a table-level

 We looked at the flights table in class and determined it wasn’t

 - Draw the E-R diagram of flights-aircraft-emplyees-certified as

 - Normalize the database and draw the new E-R diagram.
 Show the

 a.
 (Review of cs630, OK to reuse old homework paper) Exercise 5.2 in